Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 The name of the folders and project may be confusing.
 The actually source for this task is a douban book instead of a piece of news.
 But the project and code base is also adapted to news.

-It's recommended run the application on Chrome browser, it hasn't been tested on other browsers.
+It's recommended to run the application on Chrome browser, it hasn't been tested on other browsers.

 ### Project Structure